zevbaker/Byte-me/For-Loop/Readme.md

  4444

 12. Write a program in C to make such a pattern like right angle triangle with number increased by 1.
-Go to the editor

 The pattern like :